 Today commemorates the anniversary of the death of famed African-American abolitionist and women's right advocate Harriet Tubman (1913).
 This former slave helped numerous other slaves escape bondage through the network of safehouses known as the Underground Railroad.
 Tubman even fought in the Civil War as a spy for the Union Army.
 After her death, she was buried with military honors.

-To learn about this inspiring woman's life, take a look at some Library materials:
+To learn more about this inspiring woman's life, take a look at these materials at the NCC Libraries:

 Harriet Tubman: The Road to Freedom

 E 444 .T82 C57 2004 Stacks, Main and Monroe